Ayala-Rubinshtein/Orcam_Home_task/README.md

-### Run the task.py file by command line with: "task.py -a test-key-id-1 -b https://admin.dev.orcam.io/api/v8"
-### Or with: "task.py -h" to get running instructions.
+###  Download the task.py to the local server and run by command line with: "task.py -a test-key-id-1 -b https://admin.dev.orcam.io/api/v8" ,or with: "task.py -h" to get running instructions.